pvp-masterk/6b6twiki/docs/Players/advik555.md

 - Discovered the /name exploit (aka white name exploit)
 - Discovered 120 BPS+ elytra fly config
 - Griefed and insided a very large amount of clans, especially those against 555
-- Was the main worker on the largest logo on the server

 ## Clans
 - [555](../Groups/555.md)